Couto Misto: Privileges

-The privileges of Couto Mixto included nationality, taxes, military service, the right to bear arms, official postage stamps, self-government, right of asylum, fairs and markets, road rights of way and crops.
+The privileges of Couto Misto included nationality, taxes, military service, the right to bear arms, official postage stamps, self-government, right of asylum, fairs and markets, road rights of way and crops.

 Current status

 As the three villages of the Couto Misto are now separated in two different municipalities, the main reminder of the Couto Misto in the area are the common land community trusts that continue to function in each of the villages under the old system of popular assembly.
 All three commons trusts were established in 1976, and incorporate 654 ha for Rubiás, 452 ha for Santiago de Rubiás and 311 ha for Meaus.
 This common land represents most of the territory of the former Couto Misto.
 The trusts also maintain the claim of rights of common over the strip of land formerly part of the Couto Misto and now part of the Portuguese municipality of Montalegre.
 A complex legal case over a wind farm on the disputed strip was settled with Enersis, a multinational electric power corporation, with a compensation of €140,000 toward the trusts.
 Income from the common land trusts has had significant importance in community development over the past decades.

 Outside interest in the Couto re-emerged in the mid-1990s, leading to new research and subsequent academic publications.
 A joint summer program was organized by the University of Vigo and the University of Trás-os-Montes and Alto Douro in 1999 focusing on the history of the Couto.
 In 1998, the nonprofit Asociación de Amigos do Couto Mixto (Couto Misto Friendship Association) was established, followed in 2003 by the Asociación de Veciños do Couto Mixto (Couto Misto Community Association).
 Both organizations have reestablished the figure of the Homens de Acordo, with one person representing each village, and that of the Juiz Honorário (Honorary Judge) who is named each year in a ceremony held in the Church of Santiago.
-The Chest of the Three Keys has also been restored with each of the keys being kept in the custody of the current Homens de Acordo.

 Political moves regarding the Couto Misto have led to debates and resolutions in the Galician, Spanish and European Parliaments.
 In May 2007, a motion (Proposición no de ley) was discussed and approved (with 303 votes in favour) by the Spanish Parliament recognizing the singularity of the Couto Mixto as a historical and cultural enclave, and calling for measures that allow for the social and economic development of the territory.
 At the same time, a similar motion was approved by the Galician Parliament, also recognizing the historical singularity of the Couto.
 In 2008, a written question was presented at the European Parliament regarding the European Union's contribution to the revival of the Couto Mixto, defined as an "institution which was politically and administratively independent of the Spanish and Portuguese crowns".
 In 2016, a request was made for the inhabitants of the Couto to be granted Portuguese and Spanish dual citizenship following the earlier case of Olivenza.